Hazegard/Goauld-doc/content/en/03-server/06-database.md

 weight: 6
 ---

-THe servers uses an SQLite database to store informations regarding previously connected agents.
+The server uses an SQLite database to store information regarding previously connected agents.

-GIven that agent perform a full connection flow at each start, the data stored in the database isn't required.
+Given that agents perform a full connection flow at each start, the data stored in the database isn't required.

 ## Flag: